Miettine/ClassicCarChain/README.md

 ### Recommended software

 - [testrpc](https://github.com/ethereumjs/testrpc) is a node server application that runs on the local computer.
-It follows the functionality of the Ethereum-blockchain very closely.
+It mimics the functionality of the Ethereum-blockchain very closely.
 Good for purposes of developing or demoing the application.

-- Truffle is a framework for assisting in the development of Ethereum-smart contracts.
-It works well with testrpc or a test network geth-node running on the local machine.
-Truffle allows you to quickly and easily deploy the contract into the network.

-- [git bash](https://git-scm.com/downloads) is recommended if you wish to use testrpc or truffle.
+- [git bash](https://git-scm.com/downloads) is recommended if you wish to use testrpc.

 ### Windows installation for demoing and development

 On some computers I have tried this application with a geth-node, it might take up to 15 minutes to verify even the simplest transaction.
 This is why using testrpc is recommended during demoing and development.
-If you wish to install this testrpc and/or truffle on Windows, you will need to install some additional software.

-You will need npm to install testrpc.
-Npm can also be used to install truffle.
-Npm can be downloaded on windows from (here)[] Use these commands:

-####Test RPC
+#### Test RPC

 Following instructions at (testrpc wiki)[https://github.com/ethereumjs/testrpc/wiki/Installing-TestRPC-on-Windows] is helpful.
 Much of the required software can be downloaded from Visual Studio community edition installer.